ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 # Conclusion

-Here I've shown a way to use a preference graph for
+In this post I've shown a way to use a preference graph as supervision signal for training a neural audio embedding model.

 Stay tuned for pt.
 2 with evaluation and more!
 Thanks for reading!